 ESPN is a US-headquartered global cable and satellite sports television network.
 Since its launch in 1979, it has become one of the planet’s best-known broadcasters.
-A long-time partner of Gravity Media (as Gearhouse Broadcast), it has employed Gravity’s technical facilities and services to cover many global sporting events – including numerous Australian Open and ATP World Tour Masters 1000 tennis tournaments, and the UEFA EUROs and FIFA World Cup international football championships.
+A long-time partner of Gravity Media – then branded Gearhouse Broadcast –, it has employed Gravity’s technical facilities and services to cover many global sporting events – including numerous Australian Open and ATP World Tour Masters 1000 tennis tournaments, and the UEFA EUROs and FIFA World Cup international football championships.

 In a break from convention, ESPN was recently awarded contracts as both host and sole domestic broadcaster for the US Open, one of tennis’ four annual grand slams.
 Previous broadcasting hosts typically produced the two-week tournament using a mixture of temporary cabins, fly-packs and remote production facilities.
 But with the new deal, ESPN seized the opportunity to overhaul the entire technical infrastructure.